-Students choose an initial theme or concept to investigate.
-They develop an individual art process by exploring personal responses to their theme, sources of inspiration, other artists' work and experimenting with a range of materials, techniques and processes.
-They create a final artwork in Unit 3 and a final artwork in Unit 4.
-Their initial theme or focus can shift as a result of their exploratory art process (unlike Studio Art).
-They use Analytical Frameworks to analyse and compare artworks by other artists and to reflect on their own developing work, and to discuss contemporary art practices and ideas.
+Students select an initial theme and concepts and investigate personal responses, sources of inspiration and other artists' work.
+They explore and experiment with a range of materials, techniques and processes to develop and refine their ideas, skills and aesthetic qualities.
+They use their art process to create a refined and resolved final artwork in Unit 3 and another final artwork in Unit 4.
+Their initial theme or focus may shift as a result of their exploratory art process - unlike Studio Art.
+They use Analytical Frameworks to analyse and compare artworks by other artists and to reflect on their own developing work, and to discuss contemporary art practices, and issues in art.